Skip to content

 D -->|summary| E[UI: Agent Commentary]

-The user sees both the raw data and the agent's interpretation; discrepancies are immediately visible.
-The raw panel is populated by deterministic code, never by the LLM.
-The trade-off is UI complexity -- not every interface can display raw data alongside commentary.
+The user sees both the raw data and the agent's interpretation, so discrepancies are visible at once.
+Deterministic code fills the raw panel, never the LLM.
+The trade-off is UI complexity, because not every interface can show raw data alongside commentary.

-Separate factual fields (populated by deterministic code) from the LLM's generated commentary:
+Separate factual fields, filled by deterministic code, from the LLM's generated commentary:

 {